joshuaeckroth/csci431-website/notes/neural-networks.md

 # Neural networks

 Neural networks, also known as artificial neural networks, are a machine learning paradigm inspired by animal neurons.
 A neural network consists of many nodes, playing the role of neurons, connected via edges, playing the role of synaptic connections.
 Typically, the neurons are arranged in layers, with each layer fully connected to the next.
 The first and last layers are input and output layers, respectively.
-Inputs and outputs are binary.
+Inputs may be continuous (but normalized to [-1, 1]) or binary, while outputs are typically binary.
 The network is "trained" by repeatedly examining the training set; each repetition is called an "epoch."
 During each epoch, the weights on each edge are slightly adjusted in order to reduce the prediction error for the next epoch.
 We must decide when to stop training, i.e., how many epochs to execute.
 The resulting learned "model" consists of the network topology as well as the various weights.

 ## The animal neuron